ai-bits/ai-bits.github.io/README.md

 And I like to run after balls for the life of me, mainly in soccer / football, (beach) volleyball.
 Too short for basketball.

 ## Apple Watch 4 Infograph (Modular) Watchfaces / Zifferblätter
-2018-11-22 - 2018-11-22 (to be continued and updated)
+2018-11-22 - 2018-11-23 (to be continued and updated)
+Apple makes a big deal about the Watch 4's bigger screen and how the Infograph watchfaces take advantage of it with no less than eight complications.
+Having grown totally immune to over-hyped details with little to no usefulness, I must emphasize that I'm impressed.

+There is one detail though that hurts the connoisseur's eye:
-While there are only a few beautifully crafted shape-themes, fitting the overall expectance of coolness in Apple design, the colorfulness of the as-of-Watch-4-new Infograph watchfaces is a real bummer.
+While shapes are beautifully crafted, fitting the overall expectance of coolness in Apple design, the overall colorfulness and the multitude of non-matching colors is a real bummer.

-The only solution for the sensible would be to theme the colors, but from experience I know that the bulk of the people won't recognize the sorry state at all.
+The only solution for the sensible would be to theme the colors, but I guess we won't see that soon and from experience I know that the bulk of the people won't recognize the sorry state at all.

 The Infographs' current coloring totally reminds me of the early nineties, where absolutely tasteless desktop-publishing amateurs thought they need to show off every single font (in the hundreds) and face that Corel Draw offered.
 That could only be outdone by the ugliness of Word-Art.